COINjecture-Network/seed/SECURITY.md

 2. **Review code** before submitting pull requests
 3. **Test thoroughly** - especially with different byte orders and platforms
 4. **Document security implications** of changes

+## Release Signing

+We sign release artifacts with GPG to provide provenance and integrity guarantees.

+To enable automatic signing during GitHub Actions releases, add the following secret to the repository:

+- `GPG_PRIVATE_KEY`: Base64-encoded ASCII-armored private key used to sign release artifacts.

+The repository includes a workflow `.github/workflows/sign-release.yml` that:

+- Generates `checksums.txt` (SHA256 + SHA512) for published assets using `scripts/generate_checksums.sh`.
+- Imports the `GPG_PRIVATE_KEY` on the runner (if provided), creates an ASCII-armored detached signature `checksums.txt.sig`.
+- Uploads `checksums.txt` and `checksums.txt.sig` to the GitHub Release.

+If you prefer not to store a private key on GitHub, you can generate checksums locally and sign them yourself before uploading them to the release.

 ## No Warranties